List of A Series of Unfortunate Events characters: Beatrice Baudelaire

-Beatrice Baudelaire was the mother of Violet, Klaus and Sunny Baudelaire.
+Beatrice Baudelaire was the wife of Bertrand Baudelaire and the mother of Violet, Klaus and Sunny Baudelaire.
 She is known to have been an actress, a lion-tamer and a "baticeer" (bat trainer).
 Lemony Snicket was in love with Beatrice and they almost got married, but Beatrice married Bertrand instead, supposedly because she believed that Lemony was dead after his obituary appeared in The Daily Punctilio newspaper.
 Besides this, various other hints are dispensed throughout the series as to why she called off the marriage.
 Since then, there have been many theories about it.
+Lemony had dedicated all the books in A Series of Unfortunate Events to Beatrice, however, the reader does not learn that she is actually the Baudelaires' mother until the final book.

 According to Lemony Snicket: The Unauthorized Autobiography, Snicket was at one point mistakenly reported by the notoriously inaccurate Daily Punctilio as dead.

 In The Grim Grotto, Lemony makes reference to Captain Widdershins's having convinced Beatrice that a story in a newspaper was true, which could be the report of his death.
 The other evidence for her belief was that she had planned to name Violet 'Lemony' had she been a boy, in accordance with the family custom of naming a child after a dead friend.
 We can assume that Beatrice at one time believed that Snicket was dead.
 When Lemony was revealed to be alive, she had already married Bertrand and she could not marry him.

-However, in The Beatrice Letters, the reader is told that Beatrice returned Lemony's engagement ring and sent him a 200-page book explaining why the two could not wed, something she could not have done had she believed Snicket to be dead.
+However, in The Beatrice Letters, the reader is told that Beatrice returned Lemony's engagement ring and sent him a 200-page book explaining why the two could not be wed, something she could not have done had she believed Snicket to be dead.
 However, this may have been after he was revealed to be alive.

 This may contradict Ishmael's statement from The End that the ring was given to Beatrice then back to Lemony to Kit to Bertrand then back to Beatrice.
 Also, the newspaper article mentions Lemony's work as the biographer of the Baudelaires, so this particular article could not have been published until after Beatrice's death, which puts a damper on the idea that she read that particular article.
 She could, of course, have believed a completely different article about him (perhaps one accusing him of crimes he did not commit—Snicket makes frequent references to such articles and false information), sent him the book and the letter, then later when she had married Bertrand, discovered the truth and also believed him (for a time at least) to be dead for some reason—though again, it could not be the obituary that appears in the Daily Punctilio that convinces her of this, as that must appear after her death.
 When Kit Snicket nears death, she informs the Baudelaire children that "their families have always been close, even if they had to stay apart from one another".